daniikhan23/FINAL-YEAR-PROJECT/README.md

 o
 ```

+## File Structure

+Tech Stack: ViteJS, React, TypeScript, Firebase, Jest for testing, Node Package Manager

+Within checkersmate is everything related to the project.

+App.tsx is the entry point for the browser

+Inside checkersmate you will find all the relevant config files

+Within src/assets holds the images and audio used

+Within src/components are the usable components made such as navbar, footer and game related components (including the game and AI code)

+src/context has the authentication and background styling context

+src/pages has the React TS files for all the webpages

+src also has the files related to testing and css styling

 And there we go!
 This will open up CheckersMate in your preferred browser and you can proceed as you please.
 Enjoy :smile: